 An area that our toilets do fail in with regard to disabilities are provision for those with impaired vision and issues with dementia/mental health.
 There are various options available and prior to any renovation/build of toilets it would be wise to get professional advice regarding meeting the needs of these individuals.
 This could be as simple as having bright colours showing exits and facilities and using colour to differentiate areas/fittings etc.

 Gender Specific/Unisex toilets – This is a deeply divisive issue which mainly falls along generational lines.
-This is an issue which should be considered taking into account each location at the time of any renovation work.
-Where possible the Council should follow society and legal obligations and look to provide non-gender specific/unisex toilets specifically in new builds.
+This is an issue which should be considered taking into account at each location when renovation work is planned.
+Where possible the Council should follow society as well as legal obligations and look to provide non-gender specific/unisex toilets specifically in new builds wherever possible as direct-entry, single cubicle provision.
+Single cubicle options such as the Triangle and proposed at Fen Park need not have gender specifications.

 Existing premises may preclude this however due thought should be taken for each site.

-Single cubicle options such as the Triangle and proposed at Fen Park need not have gender specifications.

-Multiple user toilets may have to be more sensitively handled and standard cubicle partitions may not make mixed gender usage comfortable tor some people.
+Multiple user toilets may have to be more sensitively handled and standard cubicle partitions may not make mixed gender usage comfortable for some people.
 If we do go down this route then it would be wise to follow our lead at Hamilton House and have full-height, solid-walled cubicles with proper doors which cannot be looked over or under.
 This type of toilet may be more difficult to “police” but as it would be used by all genders it would be busier and therefore potentially less likely to suffer from antisocial behaviour.

 If we do go down the route of unisex toilets then the Council could consider maintaining urinal only facilities as part of a toilet block to reduce the waiting time for cubicles.

-The national norm for provision stands around a 1:1 ration between toilet provision for men to women.
+The national norm for provision stands around a 1:1 ratio between toilet provision for men to women.
 Taking into account urinals this reduces and generally public provision of toilets for men are higher than women.
-Government recommendations are that a 2:1 ration women to men should be the norm.
+Government recommendations are that a 2:1 ratio women to men should be the norm.
 Obviously where there are unisex toilets then this ratio is negated.

 Graffiti – The majority of graffiti in public toilets is on doors or painted walls in done in black ink.
-Doors can be painted black to prevent this.
+Doors could be painted black to prevent this.
 An alternative would be to use an anti-graffiti paint or sealer.
-Norse have concerns over using anti-graffiti paint as, if it needs repainting it needs to be removed/heavily sanded prior to s new coat being put on top.
-There are various options but a range can be found here:
+Norse have concerns over using anti-graffiti paint as, if it needs repainting, it needs to be removed/heavily sanded prior to a new coat being put on top.
+It may be practical to try these methods at different sites to see whether it has an effect.

-Hot Air hand driers – these are preferable as although they use more energy they also produce less waste and therefore need less cleaning time.
+Hand driers – Cold air hand driers are preferable as although they use more energy than paper towels, they also produce less waste and therefore need less cleaning time.
 Although combination units of basins/soap dispenser/drier appear more compact and beneficial, they can be costly both in capital and maintenance.
 The units we have in some of our toilets have to be maintained under contract and if one part of the system breaks then the whole system is flawed.
-In some toilets these have already been removed and replaces with basins, soap dispensers and hand driers.
+In some toilets these have already been removed and replaced with basins, soap dispensers and hand driers.
+We would recommend replacing the combination units either when then toilets are updated or if units become obsolete.